miaotsi/Accelerated-C-/README.md

 Design the while statement: Ensure that the condition at the beginning of the first sentence is the real situation, and the condition is the real situation before the next loop begins.
-Output one line: When the length of the int is not satisfied, you can enter a string for a long character Logical Operators: The logic operator is left-first, the arithmetic operator has priority, and the first calculation is calculated.
-The contents on both sides, and then the Operation.
+Output one line: When the length of the int is not satisfied, you can enter a string for a long character Logical Operators: The logic operator is left-bound.
+If the program has found that the program has found that the the value of the left operator of || is true, it does not even calculate the number of right operators.
+The arithmetic operator has priority.
+The the arithmatic operators go first, and then the logical operation.
-For Loop Body: Starting from 0, we can see intuitively the number of cycles and the closing conditions.
+For Loop Body: Starting from 0, you can see intuitively the number of cycles and the closing conditions.